AIM Care – Vision & Strategy

 AIM Care exists to increase the fruitfulness of disciple-makers through enhanced missionary resilience by offering restorative and preventative mental health and pastoral care services.

 AIM Care currently sees 350 – 400 missionaries per year.
-Most of this work is conducted at Tumaini in Karen, Nairobi, but AIM Care clinicians also travel to many AIM conferences each year to both offer counselling to individuals and training in member-care-related issues.
+Most of this work is conducted at the Tumaini centres in Nairobi and Kampala, but AIM Care clinicians also travel to many AIM conferences each year to both offer counselling to individuals and training in member-care-related issues.

 Our vision is to assist and equip missionaries to fulfil their ministries in Africa.
 We accomplish this by supporting missionaries on the mission field when they need this, rather than their needing to return to their home countries, and so interrupting or perhaps ending their mission work.

-In order to fulfil our mission statement, the following services are provided:
+In order to fulfil our mission statement, the following services are provided (not all services are provided at each centre):

 - Counselling: individual, couples, child and adolescent, family, premarital, or group